-To save the trace data, use the following softkeys:

-Files > Save Data

-Select a path and enter the file name in the pop-up dialog.

-Navigation in directory tree is available in Save Data dialog.

-To open a directory and activate it, double click on the directory name.

-To change the name of the saved file using the on-screen keypad, double click on the File field.

-To save the file, in the Save Data dialog click
+Files To save the trace data use the following softkeys: File 25 Files > Save Trace Data Sta te Select a path and enter the file name in the pop-up Save Calibration Recall Calibration dialog.
+Save Touchstone Recall Touchstone Navigation in directory tree is available in Save Data dialog.
+Ok Save Data Drive To open a directory and activate it, double click on the directory name.
+Path C:\VNA\PlanarR54\CSV To go up in the directory hierarchy, double click on the "" field.
+To select the disk click Drive To change the name of the saved file using the on- screen keypad, double click on the File field.
+To save the file, in the Save Data dialog click Ok File .csv Cancel Ok

-8.3 Trace Data Touchstone File
+8.4 Trace Data Touchstone File